rachael-t/overlook/README.md

 * Create a robust test suite that thoroughly tests all functionality of a client-side application

+## Future Iterations

+* Add functionality for the resort manager to book a customer a reservation outside of the current day.
+(GitHub Issue #30)

+* Sort all past and upcoming bookings for a customer in descending order.
+(GitHub Issue #32)

+* After a customer/manager has booked/cancelled a reservation, the updated data should be retrieved from the API and loaded back into the application seamlessly so that the customer/manager has the most up-to-date data.
+(GitHub Issue #33)

 ## Contributor

 * [Rachael Thomas](https://github.com/rachael-t)